ZoneMinder/zoneminder/docs/faq.rst

 Event Statistics
 ^^^^^^^^^^^^^^^^^
 The first technique is to use event statistics.
-Firstly you should ensure they are switched on in Options->Logging->RECORD_EVENT_STATS.
+Firstly you should ensure they are switched on in ``Options->Logging->RECORD_EVENT_STATS``.
 This will then cause the raw motion detection statistics for any subsequently generated events to be written to the DB.
 These can then be accessed by first clicking on the Frames or Alarm Frames values of the event from any event list view in the web gui.
 Then click on the score value to see the actual values that caused the event.
 Alternatively the stats can be accessed by clicking on the 'Stats' link when viewing any individual frame.
 The values displayed there correspond with the values that are used in the zone configuration and give you an idea of what 'real world' values are being generated.

 Note that if you are investigating why events 'do not' happen then these will not be saved and so won't be accessible.
 The best thing to do in that circumstance is to make your zone more sensitive so that it captures all events (perhap even ones you don't want) so you can get an idea of what values are being generated and then start to adjust back to less sensitive settings if necessary.
 You should make sure you test your settings under a variety of lighting conditions (e.g. day and night, sunny or dull) to get the best feel for that works and what doesn't.